bauxiteDYS/SM-NT-ForceSpec/README.md

 # SM-NT-ForceSpec
-Sourcemod plugin for Neotokyo that forces all players into spectator team
+Sourcemod plugin for Neotokyo that forces all players into the Spectator team.

-Use the command !forcespec
+# Usage
+Can only be used by Admins, with the command sm_forcespec.